dart-lang/language/working/augmentations/feature-specification.md

 *When augmenting an extension type declaration, the representation type declaration cannot be repeated, an augmenting extension type declaration cannot have a primary constructor.*

-> [!NOTE]
-> Since the representation type declaration on the introductory extension type
-> introduces a complete constructor, it is a known limitation that an augmentation
-> cannot later attach an implementation body to the primary constructor.
-> All implementation of the primary constructor must be given in the introductory
-> declaration.
-> To work around this, developers can declare a private primary constructor and
-> expose a public constructor to be augmented.

 ### Augmenting with metadata annotations